Foxes Lair

 Some years ago, a visiting Scot remarked that our granite rocks looked old and tired compared with the ones at his homeland.
 I had to agree.
 Unlike Scotland, our Yilgarn craton bedrock has been stable for millions of years.
 No geologically recent volcanism or mountain building events.
 And best of all no haggis!

-Granite forms when geological plates collide and one slips under the other (subduction, see this blog).
+Granite is mostly created when geological plates collide and one slips under the other (subduction, see this blog).

 WA granites formed over 2 billion years ago

-The bedrock has been fractured many times as the craton has been shunted around during supercontinent cycles.
-Intact solid rock outcrops like Yilliminning rock less frequent.
-Most granite outcrops have horizontal and vertical cracks (called joints) that weather to large boulder heaps and cracked rock outcrops.
+The bedrock has fractured many times as the craton was compressed and cracked during supercontinent cycles.
+Intact solid rock outcrops like Yilliminning rock are less frequent in the district.
+Most granite outcrops have horizontal and vertical cracks (called joints), which weather to large boulder heaps and cracked rock outcrops.

 Picture